darshantalati23/TheDebuggers-IT206-SnakeGame/README.md

 The game was built and improved with contributions from:

 *Aarohi & Alvita*: Implemented the snake movement and logic.<br/>
-*Darshan & Dharmesh*: Implemented the fruit spawning and game board logic.
+*Darshan & Dharmesh*: Implemented the fruit spawning and game board logic.<br/>
 **All** worked on gameplay updates and optimization.

 ### 📜 License